mkantar/MDP/README.md

 # MDP
-A Markov Decision Process Algorithms Implementation with Object-Oriented Approach
+A Markov Decision Process Algorithms Implementation with OOP Approach